 Climate change is in the news almost every day.
 Maybe it’s also coming up at your dinner table — and triggering tense conversations with friends and family who don’t believe it’s real.

 If you’ve been avoiding this tricky topic, you’re not alone.
-About two-thirds of Americans say they “rarely” or “never” discuss global warming with family or friends, though 70 percent believe it’s happening, according to a study from Yale University and George Mason University.
+Most Americans say they “rarely” or “never” discuss global warming with family or friends, though 74 percent believe it’s happening, according to a study from Yale University and George Mason University.

 We're here to help you navigate the climate talk and (gently) bust five common myths, so you can have more meaningful discussions that help spur understanding and action.